 Network operations: Dock tokens are used to pay for transactions in the network such as creating DIDs, anchoring and revoking credentials, and sending payments

 Staking and validating: Validators are paid emission rewards for validating and those rewards are shared with nominators who support them

 The total supply of DOCK tokens is fixed at 1 billion.
 Out of which 70% is with holders, 15% is with the Treasury and Dock Association, and 15% is for emission rewards.

-According to the team, the circulating supply is 770 million and the emission of the remaining DOCK will happen over 25 years distributing 25-30% per year.
+Over 700 million of the 1 billion tokens are in circulation and the emission of the remaining DOCK will happen over 25 years distributing 25-30% per year.
 DOCK’s token emission schedule can be found here.